Methodology of AI

 • use the same LLM to ensemble or critic itself: self-consistency, self-critic

-• the LLM might know when it’s correct: probe “truthfulness” neurons/latent representations, check output likelihood (see Carlini’s work)
+• the LLM might know when it’s correct: probe “truthfulness” neurons/latent representations, check output likelihood (see Carlini’s work, or paper)

 Tool usage